minhpth/R-workshop/README.md

+# R-workshop
-# R-workshopMinh tested Git from command line on personal computer
+Minh tested Git from command line on personal computer